csknk/share-secrets/readme.md

 ```

 ## References
+>Shamir's Secret Sharing is defined with Lagrange's polynomials, precisely: there is a unique polynomial of degree at most t-1 which goes through t given points, and it is rebuilt as a linear combinations of Lagrange's polynomials.
+When the secret is shared, a random polynomial P of degree at most t-1 is generated, such that P(0) is the secret.
+Then user i receives share P(i).
+Any t shares are enough to rebuild P and recompute P(0)
+> [Tom Leek in SO comment][12]

 * [ssss][1] - C implementation, present by default in standard Tails installation
 * [Shamir's Secret Sharing][2] - an overview, with sample Python code
 * [Shred][3] - securely delete shares on a *nix system